PreferredAI/cornac/README.md

 For more details, please take a look at our [examples](examples).

-### Installation
+## Installation

 Currently, we are supporting Python 3 (version 3.6 is recommended), please make sure that you are on the latest pip.
-Then, please run the appropriate Cornac install command according to your platform.
+Then, run the appropriate Cornac install command according to your platform.

 * **Linux**:
 	```